Shabbat & Services

 Whether it's at 104West!
 Cornell's Kosher dining hall, a student's apartment in college-town, or a Greek house on North Campus, we are committed to helping every student connect to Shabbat in their own way.

 Join us each Friday at 104West! for Shabbat Dinner.
-Check-in begins at 6:00 PM.
+Check-in begins at 7:00 PM.
 Sign up here.

 Host Your Own Shabbat

 Missing a home-cooked meal and quality time with family and friends?
-Cornell Hillel makes it easy to host your own Shabbat gathering!
+Grinspoon Hillel makes it easy to host your own Shabbat gathering!
 We provide all the funding and support you need to organize your own Shabbat meal, Havdalah movie night, Saturday sunrise hike, and anything else you can dream up.
 You can also host your own holiday celebrations, like a break-fast meal for friends, or a latke party complete with sour cream and apple sauce.

 Shabbat Services

-Cornell Hillel hosts multiple prayer services each week including Kesher (Reform and Alternative), Shevach (Conservative), and Kedma (Orthodox).
+Grinspoon Hillel hosts multiple prayer services each week including Kesher (Reform and Alternative), Shevach (Conservative), and Kedma (Orthodox).
 Each of these organizations provides a unique and meaningful place for students to pray with each other and connect to their spiritual selves.
 Learn more about them below.

 Don't see a service that fits you?
 Let us know and we'll work together to grow our community to fit your needs.